turingschool-examples/git-backtracking/README.md

 ```bash
 git checkout HEAD file_to_undo.txt
 ```
-This will revert `file_to_undo.txt` to its last committed version.
+This will revert `file_to_undo.txt` (working area included) to its last committed version.
 This allows you to selectively discard uncommited changes to specific files.

 If we want to undo all changes in the working directory to the most recent commit, we can use `git reset`